bokkypoobah/HoprTokenAudit/README.md

 * `_msgSender()` should be used instead of `msg.sender` for consistency with AccessControl's Context with GSN in `HoprToken.constructor()` and `HoprToken.mint(...)`
 * `_msgSender()` should be used instead of `msg.sender` for consistency with Ownable's Context with GSN in `HoprDistributor.claim(...)`
 * Solidity `^0.6.0` specified.
 Using Solidity 0.6.12 for this review.
 Please check specific compiler version issues if deploying with a different version
+* `tokenId` should be renamed `amount` in `ERC777._beforeTokenTransfer(...)` - This has been fixed in the current OpenZeppelin version of [ERC777.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC777/ERC777.sol)

 <br />